SAP-archive/cloud-sample-spaceflight-hana/docs/ex1_create_hana_graph.md

 A "graph" is a mathematical term for particular type of data visualisation, and is built from two types of information:

 1. A set of points
 1. A set of connections between these points.
+    It is perfectly possible for multiple connections to exist between the same pair of points.
     These connections usually have some property that describes the strength (or "weight") of the connection

 The technical word for a point is a *"vertex"*, and the technical word for the connection between two points is an *"edge"*.
 Therefore, when we build a HANA graph, we must answer the following questions: